-This video tutorial demos an alternative method for braiding the 15th Century eight-loop braid known as Lace Dawns, or Daunce.
+This video tutorial demos an alternative method for braiding the two (8-loop) 15th Century braids known as Lace Dawns (also spelled Daunce), and Lace Piole.
 It is a much faster method, with no extra moves, and no doubled loops on any fingers.

 (Any square or flat braid with an even number of loops has this kind of asymmetry—try a 4-loop square braid and you’ll see what I mean…)